Rafife12/rafife12/README.md

 ## 🚀 About Me:

 - 🎓 Bachelor's degree student in Computer Engineering (8th Semester)
-- 💼 Data Analyst at LM Soluções de Mobilidade
+- 💼 Data Analyst at Heineken
 - 🧠 Skilled in Python, Power BI, SQL and Excel
 - 📊 I build dashboards, automate workflows, and explore data to generate insights
 - 🧰 Experienced with tools like DBeaver, Figma, VSCode, and GitHub